tHarvey303/synthesizer/docs/source/getting_started/overview.rst

 By now you have hopefully installed the code and downloaded a grid file.
 You're now ready to start using `synthesizer`.

-In this section we briefly describe the design philosophy and the main elements of the code.
+In this section we briefly describe the main elements of the code, and the design philosophy.

+Grids
+*****

+`Grids`` are one of the fundamental components in synthesizer.
+At its simplest, a grid describes the emission as a function of some parameters.
+Typically these are the age and metallicity of a stellar population, and the emission is derived from a stellar population synthesis models.

+However, these parameters can be arbitrary, and of any number of dimensions.
+For example, one could also describe arbitrary parameter dimensions.

 Particle vs Parametric
 **********************